-The Physics Astronomy Honors Program is designed to give a richer educational experience to students in the University of Utah's Honors College pursuing their Bachelors of Science degree at the University of Utah.
+The Physics and Astronomy Honors Program is designed to give a richer educational experience to students in the University of Utah's Honors College pursuing their Bachelor of Science degree at the University of Utah.
 The program helps students who are focused on graduate school engage in serious research and take classes in an accelerated curriculum.
 The centerpiece of an honors degree in physics is a project culminating in the submission of a written thesis and the presentation of the student's work in a public forum.
 The honors degree is is conferred by the Honors College.
 The requirements for fulfilling an honors degree are detailed below, and include keeping a GPA above 3.5, taking honors level courses, and completing a thesis project.

 Requirements for the Honors B.S. in Physics:

 Students seeking an honors degree must first be enrolled in the University’s honors program.